teenjes/fungal_ML/README.md

 ___

 ### Running a Linked Machine Learning Decision Tree
 In order to run the decision tree on basecalled reads, first convert the reads to the same integer or one-hot encoding used to train the models.
 Then, feed the reads into the linked decision tree and record the outputs.
-We recommend making use of threading to increase the rate at which this can be done.
+We recommend making use of threading to increase the rate at which this can be done. <br> <br>

+Additonal taxa can be added to this decision tree.
+This requires retraining all models within the path of tree descent, to a maximum of 6 retrained models due to the way the decision tree is designed.
+Dictionaries of taxa would also have to be updated.
+We are working on optimising the code for end-user use that will include easy ability to add additional taxa.